Polyester Engineering Property Data

 requirement.
 You can go one step further and eliminate the glass fiber reinforced grades by stipulating a

 maximum density of 1.45 g/cc.
-Now only a few dozen carbon fiber reinforced polyester grades are returned -
+Now a more manageable number of carbon fiber reinforced polyester grades are returned -

 you can then review each of the complete property information datasheets, including properties such as tensile